pyC$^2$Ray: A flexible and GPU-accelerated Radiative Transfer Framework for Simulating the Cosmic Epoch of Reionization: Validation Testing Benchmarking

 Next, we test how the code scales as the source batch size $M$ increases, corresponding to increasing the number of \texttt{CUDA} blocks dispatched to the device between global synchronizations.
-The right panel of \autoref{fig:scaling} presents the speedup $t_1 / t_M$ (where $t_M$ is the execution time using $M$ blocks) achieved in 3 cases; $(R=10,N_s=10^4)$, $(R=10,N_s=10^5)$ and $(R=30,N_s=10^4)$ to see the impact of both the radius and total number of sources.
-This test is an analogue of the "strong scaling" measurement typically performed on CPU cores.
-We observe that on our system, in all 3 cases, the code scales well up to $M\sim 32$ and does not gain any performance above $M\sim 50$.
-These results indicate that the amount of resources required by each block is quite high and that some limit of the GPU is reached before the number of blocks is as large as the number of SMs on the device (56 for the P100 used here).
-Further profiling has revealed that the number of registers per thread required by the ray-tracing kernel prevents the code from reaching 100$\%$ occupancy in its current state, even on GPUs with higher compute capability than the P100.
+The right panel of \autoref{fig:scaling} presents the speedup $t_1 / t_M$ (where $t_M$ is the execution time using $M$ blocks) achieved in 3 cases; $(R=10,N_\mathrm{src}=10^4)$, $(R=10,N_\mathrm{src}=10^5)$ and $(R=30,N_\mathrm{src}=10^4)$ to see the impact of both the radius and total number of sources.
+This test is an analog of the "strong scaling" measurement typically performed on CPU cores.
+We observe that on our system, in all 3 cases, the code scales well up to $M\sim 32$ and does not gain any performance above $M\sim 50$, which seems to indicate that the sequential portion of the code prevents further scaling (analogously to Amdahl's law in CPU computing).
+This test, however, only gives a picture of the speedup achieved \emph{relative} to the single-block case for the whole program and hence does not indicate how good the occupancy of the GPU itself is.
+Detailed profiling using standard NVIDIA software has revealed that the number of registers per thread required by the ray-tracing kernel is likely a limiting factor that prevents the code from ever reaching maximum occupancy in its current state, even on GPUs with higher compute capability than the P100.
 Overcoming this limitation should be one of the main targets for future performance updates.

-Two conclusions arise from this section: (1) The library is most optimized for use cases where many sources are present in the simulation, as is the case in EoR modelling.
+Two conclusions arise from this section: (1) The library is most optimized for use cases where many sources are present in the simulation, as is the case in EoR modeling.
 However, in cases where few sources are present, it will run optimally if the number of raytraced voxels is large.
 This may be the case when performing high-resolution radiative transfer simulations of smaller volumes, thus expanding the possible usage scenarios for \pyray{}.
 (2) A good value for the batch size $M$ will depend strongly on the system on which the code is run while simultaneously being limited by the available memory.
-This is because each block needs a cache space for the ray-tracing, the size of which scales with the grid, i.e. $\mathcal{O}(N^3)$.
+This is because each block needs a cache space for the ray-tracing, the size of which scales with the grid, i.e., $\mathcal{O}(N^3)$.